OakWings/http_helper/README.md

 3. **Timeouts:** The library includes built-in HTTP request timeout functionality to prevent requests from hanging indefinitely.

-4. **Callbacks:** It offers callback functions that can be set to handle different stages of an HTTP request.
+4. **Callbacks/Middleware:** It offers callback/middleware functions that can be set to handle different stages of an HTTP request.

 5. **Default Headers and Parameters:** The library supports setting of default headers and parameters for HTTP requests, providing more convenience for developers who need to make many similar requests.